sahq-azhar/TRM_Robocon2019/README.md

 # TEAM ROBOCON MJCET-2019

-The theme was "Sharing the knowledge".
-It was related to the Urtuu system of Mongolian tradition.
-2 Robots had to be developed.
-One was a 4 wheeled bot which had to pass a physical message to next bot and other was a 4legged bot (mimic horse) that had to carry the message to destination.
-Both of them had to avoid certain obstacles and had to perform according to rule book provided.
+The theme was "Sharing the knowledge", Inspired by the Great Urtu tradition of Mongolia.
+2 Robots were to be developed.
+One was a manually controlled four wheeled bot which should pass a physical message to the second robot.The second bot should be a four legged robot following the gait pattern of a horse or a spider.The message passed in the form of the Gerege should be carried further by the second bot to the destination which is the sign of Victory.
+Both the bots had to perform taking care about the time given and also the obstacles placed on the arena by following cretain path as per the Rulebook provided.

 **Softwares / Programming languages used: -**
  * Arduino IDE